 Thanks to differences in climate and terrain, each of the country’s nine wine regions offers a completely different experience.
 With specialties as diverse as spicy reds from Hawkes Bay to the famously flavorful sauvignon blancs of Marlborough, wine lovers are near guaranteed to swoon over the abundance of fine varietals within reach.

 New Zealand is as much a can’t-miss for casual wine tasters as it is for connoisseurs.
 Wine tourism takes visitors past ample opportunities for hiking, museum-hopping, swimming with dolphins, bungee jumping, and general sightseeing.
-Whether you’re looking for a wine-tasting destination with a healthy side dish of adventures, or a great vacation with a few vineyards thrown in for good measure, take a look at these New Zealand wine regions:
+Whether you’re looking for a wine-tasting destination with a healthy side dish of adventures, or a great vacation with a few vineyards thrown in for good measure, take a look at nine New Zealand wine regions to visit below.

-The area also happens to play an important role in New Zealand’s history: it was here that the first Maori settlers landed, followed by the first European settlers (check out New Zealand oldest colonial buildings: the Stone Store and Kemp House in Kerikeri).
-Just to consolidate its claim as “Birthplace of the Nation,” Northland was also the site of the signing of the Treaty of Waitangi, considered to be New Zealand’s founding document.
+The area also happens to play an important role in New Zealand’s history: it was here that the first Maori settlers landed, followed by the first European settlers (check out New Zealand’s oldest colonial buildings in Kerikeri: the Stone Store and Kemp House).
+Northland was also the site of the signing of the Treaty of Waitangi, considered to be New Zealand’s founding document.

 It may have been the first, but Northland is still the smallest wine region in New Zealand.
-The sub-tropical climate is touch on vintners, and it seems that only the strong survive.
-Many of the vineyards are also capitalizing on Northland’s abundance of fresh produce and seafood and operate fantastic restaurants.
+The sub-tropical climate is tough on vintners, and it seems that only the strong survive.
+Many of the vineyards also capitalize on Northland’s abundance of fresh produce and seafood and operate fantastic restaurants.

 With the exception of a few small clusters, Northland’s wineries are not centrally located the way they are in many other regions.
 To get the most of a wine tour here, adopt the laid-back attitude of Northlanders and take it slow—stretch the trip across a few days and pencil in some time for boating and beaching.

 The Northland region is just north of Auckland, and this big city is the easiest way to get to it.
 From Auckland, drive north on SH1—you’ll be in Whangarei within 2.5 hours.
-There is good, budget accommodation available in Whangarei and Paihia.
+There’s good budget accommodation available in Whangarei and Paihia.

-There aren’t many companies offering wine tours of the region, but Pukekiwi VIP Tours can put something together for you.
+There aren’t many companies offering wine tours of the region, but Kerikeri Tours can put something together for you.
 Otherwise, the self-drive option is your best bet.
 You can download a wine trail map from the Northland Winegrowers Association website.

 If you only have a few days in Auckland, it’s easy to pick an area and spend an afternoon sampling a few wineries.
 If you have longer, there’s more to be explored.